KSheridan86/project-1-hubble/README.md

 ------
 ## Theme

-The theme choosen for this site was Space and Sci-Fi in general, the main question i considered at every step was:
+The theme choosen for this site was Space and Sci-Fi in general, the main question I considered at every step was:

 `Is it
 Minimal, Clean, Slick, Professional?`

-Therefore i chose only a few simple colors to highlight the quality of the images themselves.
+Therefore I chose only a few simple colors to highlight the quality of the images themselves.

 These were:
 - #000 Black
-- #CCC Off White/Light Grey
+- #CCC Off White
-- #80b0bb Light blue/ Faintly Steel.
+- #80b0bb Light blue

 The images contained these colors but were also rich in various hues of yellow, orange, red, green and blue.
 By keeping the color scheme simple the colors in the images get to take center stage.

 I then implemented a scroll style which would maximize the impact of the images.
 By giving the images a position of "sticky" in the css file they would stick to the top of the page and let the following text roll over the top.
-To enhance this effect i gave the text sections an opaque background so even as they were covering the image you could still see it holding firm on the top of the page.
+To enhance this effect I gave the text sections an opaque background so even as they were covering the image you could still see it holding firm on the top of the page.

 ---

 ## Features

 > ### Navigation menu
 On mobile and tablet devices the main navigation menu is housed inside a hamburger menu.
+(See Credits below...[credits](#credits))
 This opens up with a little animation and reveals links to all four pages.
 On laptops or bigger devices the menu is spread across the header bar which also contains the logo.